All four Irish teams are already qualified for the last 16.

-Connacht joined Munster and Ulster in securing qualification earlier today, with the cancelation of Toulouse v Cardiff ensuring that Connacht couldn't be knocked out of the top eight in Pool B, regardless of what happens in their meeting with Stade Francais on Sunday.
+Connacht joined Munster and Ulster in securing qualification with the cancellation of Toulouse v Cardiff ensuring that the western province could not be knocked out of the top eight in Pool B, regardless of what happens in their meeting with Stade Francais on Sunday.

-For Munster to finish in the top two of Pool B, they will need to better the result of either Leicester Tigers or Harlequins, Johann van Graan's side welcome a rejuvenated Wasps to Thomond Park, with the English side bouncing from recent wins against Toulouse, having seen their injury troubles ease.
+For Munster to finish in the top two of Pool B, they will need to better the result of either Leicester Tigers or Harlequins.
+Johann van Graan's side welcome a rejuvenated Wasps to Thomond Park, with the English side bouncing from recent wins against Leicester and Toulouse, having seen their injury troubles ease.

 RTE.ie/sport will have live scoring and blogs with match reports and reaction from the grounds.

 Connacht fans travelling to Paris should expect dry afternoon with temperatures of 3-5C.
 It's expected to be quite calm in Limerick on Sunday afternoon where Munster host Wasps, with a dry day expected and temperatures of 8-9C.

 Following last week's agonising defeat to Leicester at the Sportsground, Connacht will be hoping to bounce back in style in Paris.

 If they can produce anything close to a repeat of their previous encounter with Stade at the Sportsground in December, they should be well on their way to improving their seed for the knockout stages.

 Andy Friend's side were 39-9 winners when the sides met in round one, with Stade playing a similar kicking game to the one Connacht will have faced in recent weeks against Leicester and Munster.

 Another area of optimism for Connacht is the 4G pitch at Stade Jean-Bouin, which should provide an ideal platform for them to play the running game they are best suited to.